 Download or pin our infographic below to help you remember important safety tips when you get moving!

 Talk with your Baylor St. Luke’s Medical Group OB/GYN for guidance regarding exercise or any concern you may have.
-Learn more about our comprehensive prenatal care and the VIP—Very Important Pregnancy—experience provided at CHI St. Luke's Health Family Birthing Centers at MyVIPregnancy.org.
+Learn more about our comprehensive prenatal care and the VIP—Very Important Pregnancy—experience provided at St. Luke's Health Family Birthing Centers at MyVIPregnancy.org.